NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/03_quantities_fluxes.md

 	# We let the amount of runoff be proportional to the amount of
 	# water above field capacity.
 This makes it a so-called
 	# "Linear reservoir".
+	# In real simulations it may be a good idea to use a cutoff
+	# function that is not as sharp as this, but we will not worry
+	# about that for now.
 	max(0, water - fc)/tcs
 }